emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. * How consistently does it find streams, including older content, without issues?
 1. * How many servers do they have, and do they auto-switch if one fails?
 1. * Does it automatically go to a shows next episode and play it without user input?
 1. * How are the site's UI, player and search?
-Are they nice overall?
 What sort of user settings does it have?
 1. * What sort of subtitle features does the site have?
 1. * Does it have movies, shows and anime?
 1. * Does the site have watch lists, history or continue watching?